SOFOSBUVIR PILL TREATMENT

 - No known resistance (as in the case with interferon)

 Before Sofosbuvir the existing treatment consisted of interferon and antiviral drug ribavirin.
-The problem with interferon is that it has to be administered directly into the bloodstream with the use of syringe.
-In addition, interferon is also considered responsible for majority of side effects connected with Hepatitis C treatment.
+The problem with interferon is that it has to be administered directly into the bloodstream with the use of a syringe.
+In addition, interferon is also considered responsible for the majority of Harvoni side effects connected with Hepatitis C treatment.
 Treatment could last up to a whole year.

-Sofosbuvir, on the other hand, can be used to treat different kinds of Hepatitis C without having the interferon related side effects.
+Sofosbuvir, on the other hand, can be used to treat different kinds of Hepatitis C without having the interferon-related side effects.
 Ribavirin is used in combination with Sofosbuvir to enhance the Hep C treatment.
 Studies have shown that Sofosbuvir can also heal patients who developed resistance to existing Hep C treatments such as interferon.
 This new treatment lasts from 12 to 24 weeks and has been clinically proven to work in 90% of cases tested.

 Hepatitis C is a viral disease affecting the liver.
 It is usually without symptoms, which makes it difficult to detect and diagnose.
 Upon detecting it, the most effective treatment is vital – and here Sofosbuvir comes in as a life-saver.
 In absence of treatment, the Hepatitis C Virus scars the liver, which leads to liver cirrhosis – a disease often associated with chronic alcoholism.
 This can eventually lead to liver failure, for which liver transplant is the only treatment.
 The newly developed drug is designed to heal this potentially life-threatening disease.